 - You cannot trigger optional abilities during a Frenzy (such as Cleave).
 (Infernal Ruling)

 - If the closest target to a warbeast resolving a Frenzy cannot be charged, then the warbeast will forfeit movement and action (as per the rules of having to charge and not being able to).
-(Infernal Ruling)
+(Infernal Confirmation)

 Rules Clarification: : Assault (Edit)